Journal of Stem Cells & Regenerative Medicine

-The Journal of Stem Cells & Regenerative Medicine is an open-access online scientific journal.
-It is the official journal of the German Society for Stem Cell Research (GSZ) and publishes research articles focusing on stem cells and regenerative medicine and related fields.
-The journal is indexed in databases like PubMed, Scopus, DOAJ, EMBASE, Elsevier databases, Index Copernicus & Google Scholar.
+The Journal of Stem Cells & Regenerative Medicine is a biannual open-access medical journal.
+It is the official journal of the German Society for Stem Cell Research and covers research on stem cells and regenerative medicine and related fields.
+The journal was established by its editors-in-chief Jürgen Hescheler (University of Cologne), Kootoorathu M. Cherian (Frontier Lifeline and Dr.K.
+M. Cherian Heart Foundation), and Samuel J.K.
+Abraham (University of Yamanashi).
+It is abstracted and indexed in the Emerging Sources Citation Index, Scopus, Directory of Open Access Journals, and Embase.